oracle/oracle-database-operator/docs/dbcs/provisioning/scale_up_storage.md

 ## Sample Output

-[Here](./scale_up_storage_sample_output.log) is the sample output for scaling up the storage of an existing OBDS System deployed in OCI using Oracle DB Operator OBDS Controller with minimal parameters.
+[this log file](./scale_up_storage_sample_output.log) is an example of an output log file for scaling up the storage of an existing OBDS System deployed in OCI using Oracle DB Operator OBDS Controller with minimal parameters.